dpazz/sk-plugin-python-bno08x/README.md

 # signalk-9axis-bno08x-imu
 SignalK plugin to get heading and attitude sensor data from BNO080/85/86 9-axis IMU family (see [here](https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/introduction/))
-There are many other sources of similar brakout boards (let you search the web with "BNO086 breakout") available from e-commerce platforms like Aliexpress, Amazon etc.
+There are many other sources of similar breakout boards (let you search the web with "BNO086 breakout") available from e-commerce platforms like Aliexpress, Amazon etc.

 In the './doc' folder you can find the CEVA BNO08x (the IMU chip at the heart of the breakout) datasheet.